 Cisco Secure Application provides a real-time dashboard that provides visibility on the security health of your applications.
 This dashboard is available when an application is registered with an APM agent and has the appropriate licensing.
 The agent sends the security events to Cisco Secure Application through the Controller.

-The Security Health widget on the AppDynamics Application Dashboard provides high-level information about the security of a registered application.
+The Security Events widget on the AppDynamics Application Dashboard provides high-level information about the security of a registered application.
 This widget displays the number of critical, warning, and normal security events.
-To view the details of security for the selected application on Cisco Secure Application, click the Security Health widget.
+To view the details of security for the selected application on Cisco Secure Application, click the Security Events widget.

 Select Scope for the Dashboard

-Cisco Secure Application dashboard provides a Global Filter to select the required application and tier scope that is applied across all views within this dashboard except Policies.
+Cisco Secure Application dashboard provides a filter to select the required application and tier scope that is applied across all views within this dashboard except Policies.
 By default, the application scope is the selected application on the AppDynamics dashboard prior to navigating to Cisco Secure Application.

-- Click the filter icon ( ) on the top right corner of the dashboard.
+- Click the filter icon () <application name/ tier name> on the top right corner of the dashboard.

-- In the Filter by Application tab, search for the specific application.
+- In the Applications tab, search for the specific application.

 - Select the application.

-- (Optional) In the Filter by Tier tab, search for the required tier.
+- (Optional) In the Tiers tab, search for the required tier.

 If you do not select any specific tier, then data is displayed for all the tiers.